leotiger/grav-plugin-babel/README.md

 Babel identifies edited and merged definitions when a re-index takes place.
 This allows the plugin to only merge edited definitions.

+Important: Please merge your changes.
+Without merging changes are lost once you re-index.

 You can export language packs based on domains, e.g. export translations sets related with PLUGIN_ADMIN.
-The language pack includes all exported definition.
+The language pack includes all exported definitions.
 Please take into account that you have to trigger the export for each language.
 Export functionality is only available when a language domain is active but not for all domains and not for the *babelized* filter.

 ## What's missing